obmarg/cynic/cynic-book/src/derives/query-arguments.md

 `argument_struct` in their cynic attribute.
 If no nested QueryFragments require any arguments then it's OK to omit `argument_struct`.

-### IntoArguments
+### InputType

-Cynic uses the `IntoArguments` trait to convert arguments into the correct type.
+Cynic uses the `InputType` trait to convert arguments into the correct type.
-You can provide your own definition of this trait, but built in conversions are provided for:
+This trait tries to provide the same coercion rules you would get when writing raw GraphQL, as well as allowing arguments to be taken by value and by reference.
+Amongst other things, this:

-1. Converting bare scalars & enums into Options.
+1. Converts bare scalars & enums into Options.
 This means you don't have to explicitly wrap an argument in `Some`.
 This also allows cynic to be tolerant of schemas changing a required argument into an optional argument (which would usually be considered a non-breaking change when your client in a dynamic language)
-2. Converting references to scalars & enums into owned arguments via `clone`.
+2. Converts references to scalars & enums into owned arguments via `clone`.
    Cynic doesn't currently support taking arguments by reference, but this convenience saves users from having to explicitly clone.

+I've tried to be exhaustive with `InputType` impls, but it's possible that I've missed some.
+In this case you may need to define your own, or raise an issue in `cynic`.